TJWetmore/MLBStadiumsSPA/README.md

-- I started this in Typescript
-Even if time constraints made it a less than ideal idea.
-But if this were to scale, having the bones of TS are a good idea.
+- I started this in Typescript if this were to scale, having the bones of TS are a good idea.
 That's why I used it.

 - I used Chakra UI as my CSS component library
 The speed of development and the ease in reading make it a good choice in my opinion.
 There's also some great built in features, and I took the time to make everything mobile, tablet, and desktop compatible.